danii-saahir/DanMail/README.md

 ## Usage
 - Install anywhere.
 - Ensure the server has SMTP or PHP 'mail' configured.
 - Optionally, customize the configuration for server configuration check info to send to your email (Or just leave as is, doesn't actually needed to change).
-You can also change your default password 'danmail' to anything you want.
+You can also change your default password `danmail` to anything you want.

 ## Features
 - Use any email